 Citi Prestige Credit Card

-Lounge membership | Priority Pass |
+| Lounge membership | Priority Pass |

-Number of complimentary visits per year | Unlimited |
+| Number of complimentary visits per year | Unlimited |

-Number of complimentary guests | 1 |
+| Number of complimentary guests | 1 |

-Now we’re stepping a level up into the premium credit card category with the Citi Prestige Card.
+Now we’re stepping up a level into the premium credit card category with the Citi Prestige Card.

-The Citi Prestige has an annual income requirement of S$120,000 for application and costs S$540 for its annual fee which is not waivable.
-In return, you’ll get a Priority Pass membership which grants you an unlimited number of complimentary visits to airport lounges around the world.
+The Citi Prestige has an annual income requirement of S$120,000 for application and costs S$540 for its annual fee, which is not waivable.
+In return, you’ll get a Priority Pass membership, which grants you an unlimited number of complimentary visits to airport lounges around the world.

 This is a great option if you travel frequently throughout the year.
 You can easily make back the high annual fee through your lounge visits if you value each visit at US$32.